nleanba/typst-marginalia/lib.typ

 /// Creates a figure in the margin.
 ///
 /// Parameters `numbering`, `anchor-numbering`, `flush-numbering`, `side`, `keep-order`, `shift`, `text-style`, `par-style`, and `block-style` work the same as for @note.
 ///
+/// Notefigures can be attached a label and are referenceable (if @setup was run).
+Furthermore, the underlying @note can be given a label using the `note-label` parameter.
+///
 /// #compat((
 ///   "0.1.5": (